anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 * Standardized test methodology / flow, Test Plan, and Test Case Suites
 * Integration with OPNFV Upstream Projects and OVP flow (code, docs, cert criteria, etc.)
-* Leverag Network and Service Models, with identified VNF-specific parameters
+* Leverage Network and Service Models, with identified VNF-specific parameters
 * Standardized certification criteria
-* Define CNTT ref arch as scenarios, and have all test cases for the ref arch be involved in OVP (could also be addressed in OVP as CNTT test)
+* Define CNTT RA as scenarios, and have all test cases for the RA be involved in OVP (could also be addressed in OVP as CNTT test)
 * Add test cases from operators, which operators already tested in their environment

 <a name="1.5"></a>